War in Afghanistan (2001–2021): 2018–2019: Peace overtures

-On 25 January 2019, Afghanistan's president Ashraf Ghani said that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.
+On 25 January 2019, Ghani said that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.
 He also said that there had been fewer than 72 international casualties during the same period.
 A January 2019 report by the US government estimated that 53.8% of Afghanistan's districts were controlled or influenced by the government, with 33.9% contested and 12.3% under insurgent control or influence.

 On 30 April 2019, Afghan government forces undertook clearing operations directed against both ISIS-K and the Taliban in eastern Nangarhar Province, after the two groups fought for over a week over a group of villages in an area of illegal talc mining.
-The National Directorate of Security claimed 22 ISIS-K fighters were killed and two weapons caches destroyed, while the Taliban claimed US-backed Afghan forces killed seven civilians; a provincial official said over 9,000 families had been displaced by the fighting.
-On 28 July 2019, President Ashraf Ghani's running mate Amrullah Saleh's office was attacked by a suicide bomber and a few militants.
-At least 20 people were killed and 50 injured, with Saleh also amongst the injured ones.
-During the six-hour-long operation, more than 150 civilians were rescued and three militants were killed.
+The National Directorate of Security claimed 22 ISIS-K fighters were killed and two weapons caches destroyed, while the Taliban claimed Afghan forces killed seven civilians.
+On 28 July, Ghani's running mate Amrullah Saleh's office was attacked by a suicide bomber and a few militants.
+At least 20 people were killed, and 50 injured; Saleh was among those injured.

 By August, the Taliban controlled more territory than at any point since 2001.
-The Washington Post reported that the US was close to reaching a peace deal with the Taliban and was preparing to withdraw 5,000 troops from Afghanistan.
-In September, the US canceled the negotiations.
+Attempted peace negotiations between the US and the Taliban failed in September.